 Oakland Turkey Trot

 This 5k race begins at the Lake Merritt Pergola and follows the path around the lake.
 Kids 12 and under can register as Youth 5k entrants, and children ages 2-8 can join the Run for Wildlife (200 yards).
-Participants receive a t-shirt, finisher medal, and can enjoy a live music at a finish line festival.
-Parents cheering from the sidelines can entertain kids at these Grand-Lake parks or cafes before reuniting with runners at the finish line.
+Participants receive a t-shirt, and finisher medal, and can enjoy live music at the finish line festival.
+Parents cheering from the sidelines can entertain kids at these Grand-Lake parks or cafes and playground before reuniting with runners at the finish line.

 Cost: $19-$89 (depending on age/race)